Naereen/web-sphinx/autostop.en.rst

 ----------------
 In 2014
 ^^^^^^^
-Not yet.
+Less than 200kms, around Paris and Hyderabad, in India.

 In 2013
 ^^^^^^^
-Something like 1800 kms (for american *ignorants*, go check on Wikipedia what kilometers are), and only in France.
+Something like 1800 kms (for american *ignorants*, go check on Wikipedia what kilometers are), and only in France, in the "Landes" and "Normandie" regions.

 In 2012
 ^^^^^^^